Quoting from The New York Times, 10.19.2017:

 From the Site Manager:

-I welcome leaders of charities everywhere to guest blog about how one can grow in gratitude and what gratitude feels like.
+I invite folks who write with sensitivity about issues, universal to humanity, to guest blog about how one can grow in gratitude and what gratitude feels like.
 Use the 'contact us' form.